Wedding Photography at Southwark Register Office/Camberwell House

 Bride Lisa smiles as she walks up the drive for her summer Southwark wedding.

-Photographing the bride arriving through the doors from the inside is lovely.
-This photo is all the more remarkable as her father accompanies Estelle.
+It is lovely to photograph the bride arriving through the doors from the inside.
+This photo is all the more special because Estelle's father accompanied her.

 Bride Rosalyn couldn't hide her joy and giggled up the Garden Room's short aisle.

-A much smaller wedding with only seven guests: I ensured they all sat behind the couple to make it look busier and ensure they were in the photographs.
+This was a much smaller wedding with only seven guests.
+I ensured they all sat behind the couple to make it look busier and ensure they were in the photographs.

 The Southwark Registrars & Ceremony

 I always make a point of introducing myself to the wedding or civil partnership officials.
-The registrars at Southwark are very relaxed about wedding photography.
+The registrars at Camberwell House are very relaxed about wedding photography.
 They actively encourage photography at Southwark with no restrictions as long as the photographer is discreet and respectful of the ceremony.

 If the photographer does not get in the way, they can choose where to shoot.
 Standing behind and to the side of the registrar's table, I can see everything going on.
 I also take some shots from the back and behind the couple, particularly during the exchange of rings.

 I shot this from the groom's side.
-Getting reasonably close enables me to capture all the expressions and emotions of the occasion, such as this lovely smile from Isha.
+Getting reasonably close enabled me to capture all the expressions and emotions of the occasion, such as Isha's lovely smile.

 I just had to accentuate the vibrant colours in this ceremony.
 Lesley and Peter were slightly camera-shy, although you wouldn't know it here!